Skip to main content

 Darrin leads with energy and is maniacally focused on creating an amazing work environment for his team.
 Jahnel Group made the Inc 5,000 list 6 years in a row and has won multiple best workplace awards for their amazing culture.

-In this episode of The Melting Pot, Darrin shares what you need to do to ensure your company culture doesn’t just remain strong, but thrives as the company scales past 40 people, past 100 people, and onwards to the stars.
+In this episode of Mind Your F**king Business, Darrin shares what you need to do to ensure your company culture doesn’t just remain strong, but thrives as the company scales past 40 people, past 100 people, and onwards to the stars.

 So, what does Jahnel Group do?